-Large numbers of small in size, low-power, low-cost sensor devices can be deployed in areas of interest (such as inaccessible terrains or disaster places) and use self-organization and collaborative methods to form a sensor network.
+Large numbers of sensor nodes can be deployed in areas of interest (such as inaccessible terrains or disaster places) and use self-organization and collaborative methods to form a sensor network.
 Their wide range of applications is based on the possible use of various sensor types (i.e. thermal, visual, seismic, acoustic, radar, magnetic, etc.) in order to monitor a wide variety of conditions (e.g. temperature, object presence and movement, humidity, pressure, noise levels etc.).
 Thus, sensor networks can be used for continuous sensing, event detection, location sensing as well as micro-sensing.
 Hence, sensor networks have important applications, including (a) military (like forces and equipment monitoring, battlefield surveillance, targeting, nuclear, biological and chemical attack detection), (b) environmental applications (such as fire detection, flood detection, precision agriculture), (c) health applications (like telemonitoring of human physiological data) and (d) home applications (e.g. smart environments and home automation).
-For an excellent survey of wireless sensor networks see [2] and also [3,4].
+For an excellent survey of wireless sensor networks see [1] and also [6, 12].

-Note however that the efficient and robust realization of such large, highlydynamic, complex, non-conventional networking environments is a challenging algorithmic and technological task.
+Note however that the efficient and robust realization of such large, highly-dynamic, complex, non-conventional networking environments is a challenging algorithmic and technological task.
 Features including the huge number of sensor devices involved, the severe power, computational and memory limitations, their dense deployment and frequent failures, pose new design and implementation aspects which are essentially different not only with respect to distributed computing and systems approaches but also to ad-hoc networking techniques.